top of page

 1997 · Cincinnati, OH

-D’Meka is a rapper from Cincinnati, Ohio.
-She was affiliated with local groups including OTR Clique and The Criminyles, and released the solo project Now… Feel Me! in 1997.
+D’Meka was affiliated with local groups including OTR Clique and The Criminyles, and released the solo project Now… Feel Me! in 1997.

 images (73).jpg